Viewing Distance Calculator

 What the calculator asks for

-The three inputs are simple, but each one changes the recommendation in a useful way.
+The inputs are simple, but each one changes the recommendation in a useful way.
 Screen size should be the diagonal measurement in inches, the same number manufacturers use when they say a television is 55 inches or 75 inches.
-Resolution distinguishes between 1080p and 4K/UHD.
-On paper, higher resolution allows closer seating before individual pixels become visible.
-In practice, this calculator also checks whether your chosen field of view is already the larger constraint, which is common in normal living-room setups.
+Resolution distinguishes between 1080p, 4K/UHD, and 8K.
+Higher resolution allows closer seating before individual pixels become visible, and the calculator checks that sharpness limit against your chosen field of view and reports whichever constraint wins.
 Viewing preference sets the target field of view.
+Finally, an optional current seating distance lets the tool grade the seat you already have: it reports the field of view you are actually getting and the screen size that would suit that spot.

 - Immersive (40°) aims for a cinema-like feel, with the image taking up more of your vision.